bwake2012/GroupActivitiesPuppies/README.md

 This is s proof-of-concept demonstrator for the new Group Activities for FaceTime available with iOS 15.

+Here's a link to video of an [early version](https://youtu.be/utvN5USIeCU).

 ## Acknowledgments:

 ### [Build custom experiences with Group Activities](https://developer.apple.com/videos/play/wwdc2021/10187)